gaehlerm/SoftwareEngineering/README.md

 sorted_prime_numbers = sorted(prime_numbers)
 ```

 At first sight, the two options look pretty much equal.
 The first one changes the list instance, while the second one returns a new list.
 However, there is a quite distinct difference.
 The first one passes a mutable variable, which is error-prone.
-Furthermore, it reuses the variable, which violates the SRP. [https://youtu.be/I8UvQKvOSSw?t=2133]
+Furthermore, it reuses the variable, which is a minor violation of the SRP. [https://youtu.be/I8UvQKvOSSw?t=2133]

 Returning a new variable, as demonstrated in the second code snippet, is a much safer option and is preferred.
 Furthermore, the second version of the code is much clearer because the variable is not reused.
-This creates a clear distinction between the unsorted and the sorted list.
+The different names create a clear distinction between the unsorted and the sorted list.

 On the other hand, the second solution may create a performance bottleneck as it requires more memory if the initial value does not go out of scope.
 This could pose a problem for large lists, particularly within loops.
 Though this is usually not a significant issue because the `prime_numbers` go out of scope, and the memory will be recycled.
+Furthermore the `sort` function anyway requires some memory.

 ## Member Variables